ian7694321/mingyishen/README.md

 **Role:** Sole developer – internal tool for time logging and productivity tracking.

 **Description:**
 A Python script that connects to a time logging database (e.g., TSMC internal system) via ODBC/SQL, queries daily or range-based records, and exports the results.

 **Key Features:**

 - Uses ODBC/SQL to connect to the time logging database.
-- Executes parameterized SQL queries to:
+- Executes parameterized SQL queries to：
   - Retrieve work hours for a specific date or date range.
-- Writes output to:
+- Writes output to：
   - Text file (`.txt`)
   - Or Excel file (for further analysis)
-- Designed to run automatically via:
+- Designed to run automatically via：
   - Windows Task Scheduler (定時排程)
   - Windows Service (using `pywin32`)

 **Tech Stack:**

 - Python, `pyodbc` or equivalent ODBC library
 - SQL (SELECT queries)
 - Windows environment integration

 **Impact:**

 - Reduces manual login and export operations.
 - Helps track personal and project-based work hours more systematically.

+> （未來獨立 Repo：例如 `tsmc-time-log-automation`，內文以假資料庫 / 假 Table 示意）

 ---